 - first aid, industry white card and occupational health and safety.

 Ongoing support is also provided to all employers involved in the program.

 Government employment grants are also available for eligible businesses across the NT.

-Read more on business funding assistance on the Department of Correctional Services website.
+Read more on business funding assistance.